Understanding Magnesium Density: From Material Science to Manufacturing Design

 Specifying Density Requirements to Suppliers

-YISHANG supports density test certification, including Archimedes testing and micro-CT scans, on request.
+YISHANG can support density test certification, including Archimedes testing and micro-CT scans, when required for qualified orders.

 Magnesium Alloy Density Comparison Table